e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ([§9.3](#93-inbound-root-input-slots-claims-and-the-frozen-roster)); never a task, never a live resource — a device whose task died mid-run included, its entry indistinguishable at this point from any other's; `stopped` is where `detach!` removes it and releases its claims.
+**One roster change belongs to this tail**: a GUI attached by `run!`'s `gui = true` is detached here, releasing its computed claim ([§10.6](#106-run-lifecycle-and-partial-advance)'s run-scoped flag) — the only roster mutation the protocol itself performs, and it sits in the tail precisely so that (7)'s failure path takes it too, an everything-claim staked for one run never surviving into the next.
 The next `run!` re-runs device
 `init!` — resource acquisition is per-run; FlightCore's create-a-new-socket-each-`init!` in network.jl is the precedent — and spawns